AsherJingkongChen/gausplat-loader/README.md

 # gausplat-importer

-> A library to import scenes for `gausplat-trainer`
+> A library to import scenes for `gausplat-renderer`